A Survey on 3D Egocentric Human Pose Estimation: 3D Egocentric Pose Estimation Methods

-To solve this problem of \textbf{out-of-field-view}, \cite{invisible} developed a method aiming to infer the invisible pose of a person in egocentric videos using dynamic motion signatures and static scene structures.
+To solve the problem of \textbf{out-of-field-view}, \cite{invisible} developed a method aiming to infer the invisible pose of a person in egocentric videos using dynamic motion signatures and static scene structures.
 By combining short-term and longer-term pose dynamics, the method utilizes classifiers to estimate pose probabilities and performs joint inference for a longer sequence.
-In 2021, they extended the idea by proposing another novel technique \cite{visionspan} utilizing both dynamic motion information from camera SLAM and occasionally visible body parts for robust ego pose estimation.
-It considers the joint estimation of head and body pose, ensuring geometrical consistency and leveraging global coordinate information from camera SLAM.
-It solves the problem by optimizing the combination of motion and visible shape features.
-Moreover, \textbf{\textit{EgoTAP}} \cite{egotap} addresses \textbf{out-of-view limbs} and self-occlusion issues in stereo egocentric 3D pose estimation by introducing a Grid ViT Heatmap Encoder and Propagation Network.
-The Grid ViT efficiently summarizes joint heatmaps, preserving spatial relationships crucial for accurate feature embedding.
+They extended the idea \cite{visionspan} by using both dynamic motion information from camera SLAM and occasionally visible body parts for robust ego pose estimation ensuring geometrical consistency. \textit{EgoTAP} \cite{egotap} addresses \textbf{out-of-view limbs} and self-occlusion issues in stereo egocentric 3D pose estimation by introducing a Grid ViT Heatmap Encoder and Propagation Network.
+The Grid ViT efficiently summarizes joint heatmaps, preserving spatial relationships.
 The Propagation Network utilizes skeletal information to predict 3D poses, improving accuracy for both visible and less visible joints.

-Scarcity of \textbf{real-world dataset} from egocentric view was a major problem which implicates failure for different proposed methods.
-To account for this problem, \cite{egopw} proposed a novel method focusing on enhancing egocentric human pose estimation with weak supervision from an external view.
-The method introduces a spatio-temporal optimization technique to generate accurate 3D poses for frames in the \textbf{\textit{EgoPW}} dataset, utilizing them as pseudo labels for training an egocentric pose estimation network.
-A novel learning strategy is employed to supervise egocentric features with high-quality features from a pretrained external view pose estimation model.
-It further leverages a synthetic dataset and adopts domain adaptation to minimize the gap between synthetic and real data. \cite{unrealego} also proposed a solution for egocentric pose estimation in an \textbf{unconstrained environment.} They came up with a novel technique to enhance 3D pose estimation by employing a 2D joint location estimation module for stereo inputs.
-The module utilizes weight-sharing encoders and a decoder leveraging stereo information to boost performance.
+To reduce the scarcity of \textbf{real-world datasets} from egocentric view, \cite{egopw} proposed the use of weak supervision from an external viewpoint.
+The approach utilizes spatio-temporal optimization to generate accurate 3D poses for frames in the \textit{EgoPW} dataset, using them as labels for training an egocentric pose estimation network.
+It also incorporates a synthetic dataset and employs domain adaptation to bridge the gap between synthetic and real data. \cite{unrealego} proposed a solution for egocentric pose estimation in an \textbf{unconstrained environment}.
+It uses a 2D joint location estimation module for stereo inputs by utilizing weight-sharing encoders and a decoder leveraging stereo information to boost performance.
 The 3D module comprises a multi-branch autoencoder, predicting 2D heatmaps to generate 3D pose and reconstructing heatmaps to capture uncertainty.